denten-books/plain-text/3-projection.md

 ## Motion Blur

+At this pint it appears that the whole matter rests on arbitrary and contingent.
+Neither nor.
+Let us consider another case study, that will help.

 Televisions sold at the turn of 2010 started shipping with a feature called "Motion-Compensated Frame Interpolation" (MCFI).
 The technology causes some viewers to report what has been dubbed as the "soap opera effect": a condition